 Graduating with my masters from the University of Virginia, I’d always thought that I needed to work on “important” books—books that would shape ideas and educate people.
 Books about ancient civilizations, the original colonies and biographies of famous historic figures.
 But it wasn’t until my mother was dying and I was sitting beside her with all the prayers I could imagine said that I finally realized that any book that could transport someone from the worst situation imaginable was important.
 Especially if it took the reader from that moment when they felt most alone and most full of despair or anxious.
 Any book that left them feeling uplifted and stronger.
 Any book that promoted a sense of community and showed the world as a better place.
 That was when I made my decision to finally work with the romance and women’s fiction books I’d always loved, and I’ve never looked back.

 At the heart of every good romance is the sense of finding family, that identity and connection that gives purpose, hope and love to someone’s life.
 To me, the best romances have well developed protagonists who’ve truly been to hell and back and now must overcome their greatest fear, which usually involves an issue of trust or willingness to put their heart on the line again after a gut-wrenching loss.
 It’s these characters that the reader connects with and roots for as they find love.
-While romances often feature high levels of sensuality, to me, it should never be gratuitous and it should be attuned to its intended audience.
-Even though the author wasn’t pedantic, I love romances that leave me feeling like I’ve learned something or transport me to a setting I’ve never visited.
+Even though these characteristics are central to the romance genre, some aspect of them are also at the core of what often draws me to a project.

 When I first moved to New York, I don’t think I’d even heard of literary agents—let alone knew what they did.
 But the more I worked as an editor, the more respect I had for the ones who could successfully and realistically champion for the best deal for their client, knew when to get involved in editorial matters and how to best represent their client in sensitive conversations when emotions might be running high on both sides.
 Now I can’t envision any more thrilling—and challenging-- opportunity.

-As an agent at Dystel, Goderich & Bourret, I’m looking for all types of romance--from historicals, contemporaries and romantic suspense to romantic comedies--written for the single title and category markets in all formats.
-I’m also looking for all types of women’s fiction from psychological thrillers, Southern Gothic, and historical fiction to multigenerational family sagas and titles that explore the nature of relationships between friends and family.
+As an agent at Dystel, Goderich & Bourret, I’m looking romances--from contemporaries and medical romance to romantic comedies—as well as all types of women’s fiction from psychological thrillers, Southern Gothic, and historical fiction to multigenerational family sagas and titles that explore the nature of relationships between friends and family.
+I’m especially drawn to stories with a strong sense of place and that are beautifully written.